romeorizzi/TALight/README.md

 Anyhow, now that the `rtald` daemon is active and ready to serve our requests for a collection of problems, we are going to access the services available for these problems through the `rtal` client.

 Since the previous terminal is now the downstream channel of the daemon you have activated, in order to enjoy and explore the services it gives you access to, you need to open another terminal.
-Better yet, rather than opening another terminal, I actually suggest you to vertically split the terminal into two, let the left panel to the visualization of this logging, and issue the `rtal` client commands in the right panel so that you will keep constantly aware of the interactions between the two (expecially useful for the problem maker).
+Better yet, rather than opening another terminal, I actually suggest you to vertically split the terminal into two, let the left panel to the visualization of this logging, and issue the `rtal` client commands in the right panel so that you will keep constantly aware of the interactions between the two (especially useful for the problem maker).

 <details><summary>How to split a terminal into two or more</summary>

 On Linux, the easiest way to do this is to use `Terminator` as your terminal.
-It also manages with high simplicity the possibility to multicast your typings on preselected subsets of the variuous panels you have open (though not needed here, this is a feature missing in all other tools here mentioned).
+It also manages with high simplicity the possibility to multicast your typings on preselected subsets of the various panels you have open (though not needed here, this is a feature missing in all other tools here mentioned).
 In the web it is easy to find good tutorials and videos presenting the functionalities of Terminator and how to access them.

 To [install Terminator on Linux](https://dev.to/xeroxism/how-to-install-terminator-a-linux-terminal-emulator-on-steroids-1m3h):
 ```bash